wvmitchell/weatherly/README.md

 # Weatherly Challenge

 The purpose of this app is to provide the user with a weather forecast for their area, allowing them to enter a zipcode or city.
 Additionally, if the user enters an incomplete entry, they're prompted with potential options.
+Finally, the project sets a cookie on the user's machine to remember their last selection, so they can get the same forecast on refresh.

 ### Necessaries